 According to this fashion dictionary, flannel fabric was originally made from either carded wool or worsted yarn.
 Carding is a process that breaks up the wool fibers so they lay more or less parallel to one another.

 Flannel can be traced back to 17th century Wales, where farmers wore flannel shirts to protect themselves from the elements.
-This tradition would continue for other blue collar workers as the prevalence of flannel grew.
+This tradition would continue for other blue-collar workers as the prevalence of flannel grew.

 He founded his namesake company in 1889.
 Wanting his clothes to be specially made for the working class, he visited railroad workers all over the country to determine the best tactics for creating top-notch utility products, including flannel shirts.

 So why the confusion?
-As tartan plaid looks so at home on flannel, the the print and fabric were often used together and quickly became synonymous in discussion.
-The perfect example of this is the stereotype of the lumberjack, who in 20th century popular culture was always depicted with a pair of boots and the ubiquitous plaid flannel shirt.
+As tartan plaid looks so at home on flannel, the print and fabric were often used together and quickly became synonymous in the discussion.
+The perfect example of this is the stereotype of the lumberjack, who in the 20th century popular culture was always depicted with a pair of boots and the ubiquitous plaid flannel shirt.